oroinc/documentation/user/back-office/sales/price-lists/auto.rst

       In this expression, the (price formula) may contain product and product-related items properties of the numeric type, numbers and arithmetic operations.

    c.
-In the **Condition** field, enter a product filtering expression.
+In the **Condition** field, insert a product filtering expression into the text area into the text area with the |Symfony2 expression language| and the operators from the left.
+The system validates the expression syntax to make sure it is error-free.

       For example, you have decided to set the price of 99 USD only for the products from category 1.
 Then you have entered *99* in the **Calculate As** field (see step a. the first example.
 In the **Condition** field, enter the following expression: